 Witekio engineers are experienced in working with both semi-public and private clouds and can help device vendors to choose the best option for their connected medical device and embed the software that will power that choice.
 Should the vendor choose to adopt a data pre-processing and edge computing model, Witekio also has the experience and capacity to power that choice, too.

 It’s a fact that no software system is infallible, and over time all will require updates for performance or security reasons.
-When flaws in the software are identified, where corrections to embedded code are required, or where upgrades to performance or functionality are available, the software on the connected medical device needs to be updated.
+When flaws in the software are identified, where corrections to embedded code are required, or where upgrades to performance or functionality are available, the software on the IoT healthcare device needs to be updated.